smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **COALESCE**
-*  The `COALESCE` function returns the first non-NULL value among its arguments.
+*  The `COALESCE` function returns the first non-NULL marker among its arguments.
 If all values are NULL, `COALESCE` returns a NULL marker.
 *  The basic usage of the function is `COALESCE(expression [ ,…n ])`

 ---------------------------------------------------------